Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

-\end{proposition} Note that a cobox is {\em not} an internal term.
-However, we may take ``fibrewise monoidal products'' with the cobox, as well as ``apply the box to the cobox'' via the following identifications:
+Likewise, despite the rules \ref{term:int-box} and~\ref{term:int-tensor} not being available, we may still ``tensor'' the cobox with internal terms, as well as ``apply the box to the cobox'' via the following identifications:

 With Proposition~\ref{prop:cobox-slides} and the above identifications, the cobox may, in most cases, be treated as an internal term.
-One should, however, be aware that in reality it is not: for example, the cobox is, in general, not in the fibre of its domain category.
+One should, however, be aware that in reality it is not: this becomes apparent from the equations that hold (or fail to hold) for the cobox.
 One should also beware that while some identities that hold for boxes also hold for coboxes, in general, the box identities will not hold.
 We give some examples of this below. \begin{proposition} The following 2-cells are derivable in any deflational theory (there is, in general, no reverse 2-cell):